This article is part of a series.

 which is just a simpleHeader

-in our case. - We apply a
+in our case. - We align the

 ColorTheme